 When it comes to third-party risk management, we cannot overstate how important it is to understand who your critical vendors are.
 For better or worse, they can have a significant impact on your organization.
 That being said, in order to best mitigate risk, your third parties should be ranked as critical or non-critical for business disruption and ranked high, moderate or low, on all regulatory items.

 For critical third parties, it’s crucial to:

 - Do a deep dive on certain portions of their due diligence.
-For example: how will you notice if there is a business disruption or breach, change in leadership, change in financial condition?
+For example: how will you notice if there is a business disruption or breach, change in leadership or change in financial condition?

-1. The OCC defines critical activities as significant functions (e.g., payments, clearing, settlements, custody), significant shared services (e.g., information technology) or other activities that…
+- The OCC defines critical activities as significant functions (e.g., payments, clearing, settlements, custody), significant shared services (e.g., information technology) or other activities that could:

-- could cause an institution to face significant risk if the third party fails to meet expectations.
+- Cause an organization to face significant risk if the third party fails to meet expectations

-- could have a major impact on institution operations if the institution has to find an alternate third party or if the outsourced activity has to be brought in-house.
+- Have a major impact on the organization’s operations if the organization has to find an alternate third party or if the outsourced activity has to be brought in-house

 Chip MacDonald, a partner at the law firm Jones Day in Atlanta

 Questions to Ask When You Review a Vendor